 The region of Achensee is one of the best known and most significant cross-country skiing centres in Tyrol.
 200 kilometres of slopes around the biggest lake in Tyrol provide unlimited cross-country fun.

 The topography at Achensee, from gently hilly along the banks of the lake, to challenging routes in the Karwendel valleys and the elaborate infrastructure, with separate tracks for classic cross-country skiers and skaters, ensures a very high level of sporting pleasure.
-Services also include a sophisticated guidance system with extensive signage and handy maps of cross-country trails, an interactive map with detailed route information for all cross-country routes on maps.achensee.info and a weather and cross-country trail information service – look below.
+Services also include a sophisticated guidance system with extensive signage and handy maps of cross-country trails, an interactive map with detailed route information for all cross-country routes on maps.achensee.com and a weather and cross-country trail information service – look below.

 Each of the five holiday towns is known far beyond the borders of Tyrol for its special cross-country skiing offer.

 In Pertisau there is a practice slope for all those who will be standing on narrow cross-country skis for the first time.
 Here the correct cross-country stride is learned in a relaxed fashion.
 The local authorities have also made every effort over many years to provide barrier-free slopes.
 The communities of Pertisau, Maurach and Achenkirch provide specially designed cross-country routes for wheelchair users.
 Achensee also has its own slope for dogs, where dogs get to accompany their owners unimpeded.